Muhumuza7325/OMD/README.md

 ## Installation Instructions for MacOS and Linux

 1.  **Create the Omd directory:**
     Open your file manager.
 Navigate to your home directory (usually represented by a house icon or your username).
 If a directory named `Omd` does not exist, create a new directory and name it `Omd`.
-Mind about the case of the letters (Its only `O` thats upper case. m and d are lower case letters).
+Make sure only "O" is uppercase.

 2.  **Extract and Make Executable the Script:**
     Open the downloaded ZIP archive and locate the file named `chemistry_tutorial.sh`.
 Extract this file into the `Omd` directory you just created in your home directory.